Ensembles

 Camerata

 The University of North Texas Camerata is composed of Soprano and Alto singers of all majors.
-Chorale will perform at the annual UNT ChoralFest!
-As well as presenting both fall and spring concerts.
+Camerata will perform at the annual UNT ChoralFest!, as well as presenting both fall and spring concerts.
 Students are encouraged, but not required, to complete a choral audition to participate in the ensemble.

 Meets: